youridv1/go_moku_bot/README.md

 # go_moku_bot
-Here you will find some incomplete code that will, or should, one day be a functioning gomoku bot.
+Here you will find some ugly code that should be a functioning gomoku bot.
 It's based on Monte_Carlo Tree Search.

 Also included are a class that defines the game gomoku and a file that runs a competition between multiple players.
 These belong to my teacher.